 The 40 meter coil inductance curve is relatively flat across the 40 meter band.

-The antenna was hoisted to a height of approximately 7’ and the SWR curves for different bands were plotted using the AIM-4170C.
-The SWR curves for all bands analyzed were significantly improved by coiling up 10 turns of the RG-8X coax transmission line at the source end to form a choke [3.
-If a balun is going to be used with the antenna, it should be a current type to provide counterpoise isolation.
-Due to the relatively high impedances on some of the bands, a 2:1 or 4:1 current balun may provide a better impedance match.
-An antenna analyzer will indicate which balun provides the best overall impedance match.]
+The antenna was hoisted to a height of approximately 10’ and the SWR curves for different bands were plotted using the AIM-4170C.
+The SWR curves for all bands analyzed were significantly improved by coiling 10 turns of the RG-8X coax transmission line at the source end to form a choke.
 The coil was secured with plastic zip ties.
-Placing the tuning tap at the midpoint of the coil provided the best SWR curve for the 40 meter band.
-The counterpoise length was set to 32’.
+The tap of the loading coil was moved around to find the best SWR curve for the 40 meter band.
+The counterpoise length was set to 32’ (SPST switch closed).
 Figure-5 shows the 40 meter band SWR curve.

-For the 20 meter band SWR analysis, the tap was moved to the second coil turn from the radiator end and the counterpoise length was reduced to 16’.
+For the 20 meter band SWR analysis, the counterpoise length was reduced to 16’ (SPST switch open) and the loading coil tap was moved around to find the best SWR curve.
 Figure-6 shows the 20 meter band SWR curve.

 15, 12, 10 METER BANDS